 Slack is a communication platform that allows communities to engage with each other.
-This is a great way to build a sense of community and work towards growing your 1,000 true fans.
+This is a great way to build a sense of community and work toward growing your 1,000 true fans.

 A powerpoint file showing showing a user something relating to a topic of interest.

-Powerpoint slides are great way to share information quickly with your readers.
+Powerpoint slides are a great way to share information quickly with your readers.

 A report showing data from a certain field of interest.

-Everyone is curious what is happening with their industry.
+Everyone is curious what is happening within their industry.
 If you can gather great data on the state of your industry, it can make a great lead magnet.